ty-abbott/Notes/content/linux/cron.md

 - on ubuntu it is pretty easy to add a cronjob for timelengths like hour or daily.
 You can just add the script to folder that corresponds in /etc/cron*

+using sudo before crontab -e will run the jobs as root

 ### Cron settings for updates